swiftlang/swift-experimental-string-processing/Documentation/Evolution/RegexLiteralPitch.md

 - Regex escape sequences aren't currently compatible with string literal escape sequence rules, e.g `\w` is currently illegal in a string literal
 - It wouldn't be compatible with other string literal features such as interpolations

+### Using a custom regex syntax

+Rather than using PCRE syntax, we could adopt a custom syntax to make the regular expression easier to read by e.g making the whitespace non-semantic, spelling out meta-characters such as `\w` more explicitly, etc.

+While the PCRE syntax definitely has its shortcomings, we feel that this is outweighed by the ubiquity and familiarity of the syntax for simple regular expressions.
+Introducing a custom syntax would help readability for more complex regular expressions, however in those cases we feel that users [would be better served by the `Pattern` result builder DSL][regex-to-pattern].

 [PCRE]: http://pcre.org/current/doc/html/pcre2syntax.html
 [overview]: https://forums.swift.org/t/declarative-string-processing-overview/52459
 [variadics]: https://forums.swift.org/t/pitching-the-start-of-variadic-generics/51467